Genymobile/gm_pr/README.md

 **ALLOWED_HOSTS** You may want to add the name of your server if you use the docker / apache configuration.

-**STATIC_URL** Add the full url to your static directory
+**STATIC_URL** Add the full URL to your static directory

 ### Gm_pr configuration

-Open **gm_pr/settings_projects.py** and read the comment, you'll need to change most of the configuration here, but the file is self documented.
+Open **gm_pr/settings_projects.py** and read the comments.
+You'll need to change most of the configuration here, but the file is self-documenting.

 ### Slack configuration

-You can see your PR from Slack.
+You can see your pull requests from Slack.

 You need to add a "slash command" in the slack settings:

  * Open https://mydomain.slack.com/services/new/slash-commands
  * Choose a command name, for eg: "/pr"
- * For the URL append "/bot/" to your gm_pr url
+ * For the URL, append "/bot/" to your gm_pr URL.
- * In order to make think easy with the Django CSRF protection you have to choose the GET method.
+ * In order to make things easy with the Django CSRF protection, you have to choose the GET method.
  * Copy the token and add it in **settings_project.py**
  * click on "Save Integration"

-Now, go to the channel related to your project and type "/pr", after a few second the list of pull request should appears in your channel.
+Now, go to the channel related to your project and type "/pr".
+After a few seconds the list of pull requests should appear in your channel.

 ## Hacking